 For the possible extension of Highway 265 to Highway 62, the no-build alternative (B1) was compared with three improvement alternatives.
 No-build B1 would not alleviate traffic congestion.
 Alternative B2 would extend Highway 265 generally along the existing location of Old Wire Road in Lowell, then on new location to the west of the unpaved portion of Old Wire Road northeast of Lowell, then along First Street in Rogers, then on new location around downtown Rogers to connect to Highway 62.
-Alternative B3 would extend Highway 265 generally along the existing location of Old Wire Road in Lowell, then on new location east of the unpaved portion of Old Wire Road northeast of Lowell, then on new location east of the unpaved portion of Old Wire Road northeast of Lowell, and continue as new location east of Old Wire Road and Lake Atalanta.
-Alternative B3 would connect to Highway 62 at approximately the same location as Alternative B2.
-Alternative B4 would be similar to Alternative B3 but would connect to Highway 62 to the northeast of the Rogers Municipal Airport.
+Alternative B3 would extend Highway 265 generally along the existing location of Old Wire Road in Lowell, then on new location east of the unpaved portion of Old Wire Road northeast of Lowell, and continue as new location east of Old Wire Road and Lake Atalanta.
+Alternative B3 would connect to Highway 62 at approximately the same location as Alternative B4 would be similar to Alternative B3 but would connect to Highway 62 to the northeast of the Rogers Municipal Airport.